 You can speak to our Advisers if you would like additional help and support, and take a look through the other pages in this section for more information and advice.

 It is a licensing requirement for gambling operators to take all reasonable steps to prevent marketing material being sent to a self-excluded customer.
-Read more about unwanted email and text marketing.
+You can find out more about blocking gambling adverts online and stopping unwanted email and SMS marketing in our recent blog >>

 I'd like to continue to gamble but more safely - what can I do?

 If you are struggling to control your gambling a complete break is usually the best option.
 However, you could think about setting limits for yourself on the sites you gamble on.

 You can also use our workbooks or self-guided resources to help you think about how much you are gambling, how it is affecting your life and whether you want to stop.

 Go to begambleaware.org for more information on safer gambling.